druceC/Movie-Web-Scraper/README.md

 ## Wikipedia Web Scraper for Animated Films

 ### About:
-This program was created to automate data collection for the research study:
+<p>This program was created to automate data collection for the research study:<br />
 *What Makes A Blockbuster Animated Film?*

 ### Function: